nihirash/bsimple-ez80-compiler/README.md

 You can also create some kind of `build.txt` files that will automate compilation and assembly steps.

-Using preprocessor/build tool:
+#### Using preprocessor/build tool

- * For building source file call `bs <filename>` - it will build concatenated sources into single file, call `bsc` compiler and `ez80asm` assembler - so you'll can get single binary just in one call
+For building source file call `bs <filename>` - it will build concatenated sources into single file, call `bsc` compiler and `ez80asm` assembler - so you'll can get single binary just in one call

 For example: